Liberal Democrats (UK): Revival under Ed Davey (2020–present)

 Under Davey, the Liberal Democrats seized the traditional Conservative constituency of Chesham and Amersham in a by-election in which Sarah Green overturned a 16,000 majority in June 2021 and then repeated a similar feat in North Shropshire in December 2021 when Helen Morgan overturned a 23,000 majority.
 In the 2022 local elections, the Liberal Democrats gained councillors in all countries of Great Britain, with the largest gain of any party in England with 194 new councillors.
 One month later, the Liberal Democrats contested and won the Tiverton and Honiton by-election with its candidate Richard Foord, overturning a majority of over 24,000 and breaking the record for the biggest overturning of a majority in British by-election history.

 The Liberal Democrats saw considerable gains in the 2023 local elections, gaining 405 councillors and winning control of 12 more councils.
 They also overturned a 19,000 Conservative majority in the 2023 Somerton and Frome by-election to elect Sarah Dyke as their 15th MP.

 In the 2024 local elections, Davey said he was confident of toppling the "Tory Blue Wall in Surrey".
 The Lib Dems finished in second place behind Labour and ahead of the Conservatives in terms of seats.
 The Liberal Democrats gained Tunbridge Wells council and Dorset Council.
 They notably added more council seats than any other party over the last parliament, gaining more than 750 in the last five years, largely in southern England.

 The Liberal Democrats entered the 2024 general election with its manifesto policies including reforming Carer's Allowance, free personal care in England, votes at 16 and proportional representation.
 After a successful campaign, the party made the biggest gain in seats in its history, winning a party high of 72 seats.

-In the 2025 United Kingdom local elections, the Liberal Democrats came second place behind Reform UK.
+In the 2025 local elections, the Liberal Democrats came second place behind Reform UK.
 They won three county councils; Cambridgeshire, Oxfordshire and Shropshire.